 Wrap each item individually and always place a layer of crushed paper in the bottom of the box or carton for cushioning.
 Fill empty spaces with additional crushed paper.
-When wrapping glasses, carefully put paper in the glass as well.
+When wrapping glasses, carefully put paper in the glass.

-Put heavy items in small boxes so they’re easier to carry and remember to lift with your legs and not your back.
+Put heavy items in small boxes so they’re easier to carry.
+Remember to lift with your legs and not your back.

 Make sure the items you need first are loaded last (e.g., kitchen items, telephone and radio).
 Use common sense, keep in mind the size, sturdiness and weight of your boxes.